Eating with the summer season

 One of the elements in nature is Fire, in fact, it is probably the most important one for our survival.
 Fire or warmth is essential to keep the body going, our metabolism and our whole body depends on it.
 According to Karl Jung, Fire is needed to have clear perception.
 Also, “psychotherapists believe that ‘cooking’ is important for meaningful changes to occur in their patients”.
 In fact, “throughout the history of humankind, the symbol of Fire has always been synonymous with life”.

-In Chinese Medicine, the Heart, the Emperor of our body, is not necessarily treated directly as it depends on other organs for its nourishment.
+In Chinese Medicine, the Heart, the Emperor of our body, is not necessarily treated directly as it depends on the other organs for its nourishment.
 Basically, you are to take care of your body in order to keep the heart healthy.
 For prevention, we are supposed to attend to all the other organs all year around to help the Heart function properly.

 Let’s look at how we can nourish the Heart.
 All cooling foods especially the brightly colored fruits and vegetables are great.
 In Chinese Medicine, the red color is associated with the Fire element.
 It is believed that consuming foods that are red (watermelon, strawberries, red beans, goji berries, red peppers, chili peppers, hibiscus flower) and heart shaped foods (chickpeas) are beneficial for the heart.